Remember The Milk

 If you have a highly scheduled teen whose task list is long, discuss using this app to prioritize rest, self-care, and even breaks from their digital life, too.

-|Devices:||iPhone, iPod Touch, iPad, Android, Chromebook, Kindle Fire
+- Devices: iPhone, iPod Touch, iPad, Android, Chromebook, Kindle Fire

 - Skills: Thinking & Reasoning: decision-making, Self-Direction: initiative, motivation, self-reflection, set objectives, time management, Responsibility & Ethics: making wise decisions

 - Minimum software requirements: iOS 9.0 or later; Android 1.5 and up